fastrgv/AdaGate/README.md

 Tips:  1) the ZPM is heavy!
 If you kick it out of reach under water then you will be stranded on the island.
 2) when in trouble in a dungeon, jumping may help.

 By the way, you are ideally supposed to solve the sokoban puzzles without jumping back onto the walls.
-If you do, it might be said that you cheated!
-Conversely, if you jump into the puzzle at the wrong place, it might be impossible to solve.
+On the other hand, if you jump into the puzzle at the wrong place, it might be impossible to solve.

 --------------------------------------------------------------------------
 Open source Ada developers are welcome to help improve or extend this game.

-Developer or not, send comments, suggestions or questions to:
+Please send improvements, comments, suggestions or questions to:

 <fastrgv@gmail.com>

 -------------------------------------------------------------------

-## Open Source libraries included to allow rebuilding:
+## Open Source libraries included that allow rebuilding:
 * SFML, SDL2, FLAC, ogg, vorbis, openal, glext, libz
 * the included "bindings" directory contains Ada interfaces:
 	* AdaPngLib